connect by dots question type (Feature #190)

 A question in latex format would look like this:

-Updated by Pieter Van den Hombergh over 10 years ago
+Updated by Pieter Van den Hombergh about 11 years ago

 Is it possible to create a choices group on the fly and insert it into the exam?